Clinical FAQs

 What will a semen analysis test tell me about the quality of my sperm?

-A semen analysis is carried out to estimate the number of sperm, their movement (motility) and shape (morphology).
+A semen analysis is carried out to estimate the number of sperm, their movement (motility) and shape (morphology) in a sample.

 When will I get the results from my semen analysis?

-Your results will be given to you by your doctor at your next clinic appointment.
-Unfortunately we cannot give you these results over the telephone.
+A doctor or nurse will explain the results at your next clinic appointment.
+Unfortunately, we cannot give you these results over the telephone.

 Where do I produce my semen sample?